 Federal Parent Loans for Undergraduate Students are available to creditworthy borrowers who seek assistance in meeting expected family contributions.
 There is no current maximum loan except that the amount borrowed cannot exceed the cost of attendance, less other financial assistance received by the student.
 The interest rate for a Federal PLUS is fixed at 7.9 percent.
-The origination fee on a Federal Direct Parent PLUS Loan is 4 percent with an up-front rebate of 1.5 percent.
+The origination fee on a Federal Direct Parent PLUS Loan is 4 percent.